-- 8. During the first 6 weeks only and with faculty approval CNA/PTA hours maybe granted with demonstrated competency in assigned skills. - This policy does not apply to the Fast Track Program.
+8. During the first 5 weeks only and with faculty and director approval CNA/PTA hours may be granted with demonstrated competency in assigned skills (traditional program only).

 SAFETY, INJURY, ILLNESS, PREGNANCY

 A safe and secure environment can only be achieved with the cooperation of all.